legolabs/values/README.md

 # Why a clone of formapro/values

 Just to create a packagist package which supports php ^8.1 instead of ^7.1.
-Ironically, all the code is compatible with PHP 8.1, no changes was made to code.
+Just some #[AllowDynamicProperties] in the right places.

 ---